BirdVox/bv_context_adaptation/progress.md

 4. Compute global metrics (precision, recall, and F) across all 6 units and 10 tolerances.
 Store in 60 CSV files.

-H. Clustering
-1. [DONE] Upload data.
-2. Re-encode eBird data by genus.

-I. Snowball on BirdVox-70k
+G. Snowball on BirdVox-70k

-J. ICASSP paper
+H. ICASSP paper
 * Motivation: current practices in bioacoustics.
 Raven users community.
 Report training time and prediction time.
 Spend effort on contextualization.
 * Vincent: two purposes.
 One is estimating population.
 The other is inspecting the clips manually and finding a rare bird.
 * Juan: there are 3 key things to the paper.